Star Russian figure skater Kamila Velieva cleared to keep competing at Winter Olympics despite positive drug test

 Shortly after the decision, Valieva skated in her allotted practice time slot.

 Monday's ruling only addresses whether Valieva can keep skating before her case is resolved, not the merits of her drug case, the Reuters news agency pointed out.
-It also doesn't decide the fate of the one gold medal that she has already won here.
+It also doesn't decide the fate of the one gold medal that she has already won here, in the team event gold.

+The International Olympic Committee said there won't be a medal ceremony in Beijing if Valieva places in the top three in the women's individual event and no medal ceremony for the team event, where Russia won gold a week ago with help from Valieva.

+She was cleared Monday by Court of Arbitration for Sport judges to compete starting Tuesday, despite failing a drug test ahead of the Olympics.

 The court said it rendered a favorable decision for her in part because she was a minor or "protected person" and was subject to different rules from an adult athlete.